SumoLogic/sumologic-aws-lambda/cloudwatchlogs-with-dlq/Readme.md

-# SumoLogic Lambda Function for AWS CloudWatch Logs
+# SumoLogic Lambda Function for AWS CloudWatch Logs With Dead Letter Queue Support

 This is used for collecting Amazon CloudWatch Logs.It provides two lambda functions